matt-lethargic/nexmo-developer/_tutorials/en/install-vonage-cli-plugins.md

 ---
-title: Install the Vonage CLI Beta Plugins
+title: Install the Vonage CLI Plugins

-description: Install the Conversations and Users Vonage CLI Beta plugins
+description: Install the Conversations and Users Vonage CLI plugins
 ---

 The Vonage CLI allows you to install plugins to add additional capabilities.
 For this tutorial you will need the Conversations and Users plugins.